begmaroman/acme-dns-route53/README.md

    Note: you can find a list of other permission policies that might be useful [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-permissions.html#lambda-intro-execution-role).

 4. Now we're ready to actually deploy the lambda function to AWS, which we can do using the `aws lambda create-function` command.
+   Also, `cme-dns-route53` tool expects `AWS_LAMBDA` environment variable with value `1` which adjusts the tool for using inside Lambda function.
    Go ahead and try deploying it:

    ```